Tips & Advices/ FAQs

 The prices are based on tour you are taking, the type of service, the type of destination, the type of tour.
 We mostly use three-start hotel in Peru’s destinations; however, there are no Hotels of that category in some destinations thus we use hostal.
 Whether you prefer to have four-start or five-start hotel we would provide you that class hotel, so you would add the price difference to the total balance.
 Besides the price is generally based on two-person.
 Whether you would like to take a private service, our service would increase in average US$350 with two-person, US$300 with three-person, US$250 with four-person or more, these prices are applied to each person.

-Student with a valid ISIC student ID get some discounts, Children under seven years of age receive a 10% discount.
+Students with a valid student university card and who are under 25 years old get some discounts, Children under seven years of age receive a 10% discount.
 Children between 7 and 15 years pay the student price, but must show a copy of their passport ( these discounts are only for MACHU PICCHU).

 Please Note; if you are traveling for high touristy season, traveling as student, or coming with kids send us a copy of passport to issue Machu Picchu, and train’s ticket at least one month prior to departure.